 Lady Griz Soccer Camps

-Franklin College director of athletics Kerry Prather has announced the appointment of Cristin Allen as the school's women's soccer head coach, effective July 5, 2017.
+Franklin College director of athletics Kerry Prather has announced the appointment of Kim DeCesare as the new head coach of the women's soccer program, effective July 31, 2019.

 A 2013 graduate of Duke University, DeCesare joins the Grizzlies after spending time on the staff at Elon University.
 Prior to joining the college coaching ranks, she spent four years playing professionally following a decorated playing career for the Blue Devils.

 "It is an honor to have been announced the women's soccer head coach at Franklin College.
 I want to thank Coach Prather and the search committee for the trust that they have in me to lead the women's soccer program.
 From the time I stepped on campus, I could feel the sense of community and pride that it brings.
 I am very excited to work with driven and hard-working student-athletes who treat each other with respect."

 A four-year letter winner at Duke, DeCesare was a two-time All-ACC selection and was a tri-captain in each of her final two seasons with the Blue Devils.
 Over a playing career that spanned 93 matches, she tallied 29 goals and handed out 15 assists and finished her career sixth on the program's goal-scoring list and ninth among the ranks of all-time point scorers.